albud187/optimized_task_coord/README.md

 # File Structure

-This repo contains 3 ros packages that are intended to be exectued from a docker container (Dockerfile included, along with build and run scripts):
+This repo contains 2 ROS packages that are intended to be exectued from a docker container (Dockerfile included, along with build and run scripts).

-`mrta_admin` -  Additional information on the mrta_admin package is on [mrta_admin/README.md](https://github.com/albud187/optimized_task_coord/blob/main/src/mrta_admin/README.md).

 `mrta_main` - Task allocation algorithm and task scenario descriptions.
 Additional information on the mrta_main package is on [mrta_main/README.md](https://github.com/albud187/optimized_task_coord/blob/main/src/mrta_main/README.md) and describes the file structure / usage of this package.